 NAVER Post, being one of NAVER’s most recent services, is less crowded than other blogging platforms, making Aesop more visible.
 The brand’s audience responded positively to the contents and showed genuine interest in Aesop’s history and news.

-Asiance’s focus is now set on growing the brand’s audience through a careful management of tags and the construction of an interesting and engaging editorial calendar for mobile users.
+Asiance’s focus is now set on growing the brand’s audience through careful management of tags and the construction of an interesting and engaging editorial calendar for mobile users.